djmorton42/WebLynx/docs/README.md

 - Is automatically discovered on startup
 - Has access to live race data via JavaScript API
 - Can use static configuration properties
+- Can access custom key-value pairs via the race data API
 - Supports CSS styling and static assets
 - Is accessible via HTTP endpoints